hend-essam/Online-Code-Editor/README.md

     npm install
     ```

+3. Register on <a href="https://rapidapi.com/judge0-official/api/judge0-ce/pricing" target="__blank">RapidAPI</a> and get your API keys.

-3. Create a .env file in the root directory with the following variables:
+4. Create a .env file in the root directory with the following variables:

     ```bash
     REACT_APP_API_URL=https://your-api-url.com/compile